CongducPham/LowCostLoRaGw/README.md

 - by default, incoming data are uploaded to our [LoRa ThingSpeak test channel](https://thingspeak.com/channels/66794)
 - works out-of-the-box with the [Arduino_LoRa_Simple_temp sketch](https://github.com/CongducPham/LowCostLoRaGw/tree/master/Arduino/Arduino_LoRa_Simple_temp)

-Connect a radio module to the Raspberry
+Manually connect a radio module to the Raspberry
 =======================================

-You have to connect a LoRa radio module to the Raspberry's GPIO header.
-Just connect the corresponding SPI pin (MOSI, MISO, CLK, CS).
-It is advised to also connect reset pin.
+If you want to manually connect a LoRa radio module to the Raspberry's GPIO header, just connect the corresponding SPI pin (MOSI, MISO, CLK, CS) and the reset (RST) pin.

 ```
       RPI            Radio module